RNA-FRETools/MASH-FRET/docs/histogram-analysis/panels/panel-state-populations.md

 ## Method settings

-Use this interface to the method to calculate state populations.
+Use this interface to define a method to calculate state populations.

 <img src="../../assets/images/gui/HA-panel-state-populations-method.png" style="max-width: 156px;"/>